jestjs/jest/docs/TutorialReact.md

     jest.mock('./Widget', () => 'mock-widget');
     ```
 3. Use `react-test-renderer`.
 The test renderer doesn't care about element types and will happily accept e.g. `SomeComponent`.
 You could check snapshots using the test renderer, and check component behavior separately using Enzyme.
+4. Disable warnings all together (should be done in your jest setup file):
+    ```js
+    jest.mock('fbjs/lib/warning', () => require('fbjs/lib/emptyFunction'));
+    ```
+    This shouldn't normally be your option of choice as useful warnings could be lost.
+However, in some cases, for example when testing react-native's components we are rendering react-native tags into the DOM and many warnings are irrelevant.
+Another option is to swizzling console.warn and supress specific warnings.

 ### DOM Testing